-To provide support for a wider range of Web Services, Integration Studio allows you to import the definition of Web Service clients, known as Web References in OutSystems terminology: the Web Reference is encapsulated within an extension which can then be used in Service Studio.
+To provide support for a wider range of Web Services, Integration Studio allows you to import the definition of Web Service clients, known as Web References in OutSystems terminology.
+The Web Reference is encapsulated within an extension which you can then use in Service Studio.

 Learn more on how to Consume a SOAP Web Service in Service Studio.

-The first step is to get the WSDL address.
-Once you obtain it you can create a new Visual Studio Project: choose a new Visual C# Class Library project, and set it with the .NET framework 3.5 or higher.
+Create a new Visual C# Class Library project, and set it with the .NET Framework 3.5 or higher.

-Since Visual Studio only lets you generate a proxy at a time, in scenarios where you need to import multiple services which use the same structures (shared data types), you will end up with multiple representations of the same structure, e.g., Employee1, Employee2, Employee3...
+Visual Studio only lets you generate one proxy at a time.
+In scenarios where you need to import multiple services that use the same structures (shared data types), you end up with multiple representations of the same structure, for example,

 disco.exe <first_wsdl_path>to generate the file

 wsdl1.discomap.
-If the two Web Services have the same end point you will need to save the generated files into separated folder, otherwise the next step will erase the generated files for the first Web Service;
+If the two Web Services have the same endpoint, you must save the generated files into separate folders, otherwise the next step will erase the generated files for the first Web Service.

 disco.exe <second_wsdl_path>.
 Again rename the generated file to